luk3thomas/luk3thomas.com/content/notes/deploying-elixir.md

 ### Create base image for the application

 The second Dockerfile is based on the first.
-It fetches and compiles the application dependencies.
-The dependencies shouldn't change as often as the application code.
-An image with the compiled dependencies means only your app should be compiled during the build.
+This image fetches and compiles the application dependencies, which shouldn't change as often as the application code.
+That means we'll only compile the application code when we create a release, which should only takes a few seconds as opposed to a few minutes if we're compiling all the dependencies too.

 {{% codefig caption="Dockerfile for compiling the application dependencies" %}}